tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 Another point of APS is to be OSGi server independent.

-APS is made using basic OSGi functionality and is not using blueprint and other fancy stuff (of which I'm not a believer, I like to be in full controll :-)).
+APS is made using basic OSGi functionality and is not using blueprint and other fancy stuff!

 ## Features